Who are we?

 Structure and Governance

-The ISCIII Platform for Clinical Research Support is composed of Clinical Research Units (UICs) and their capacity to provide scientific-technical services through infrastructures and professionals belonging to different institutions.
+The ISCIII Platform for Clinical Research Support is composed of Clinical Research Units (UICs), which provide scientific and technical services through infrastructures and professionals from various institutions.

-The structure is designed for global management in a participatory, dynamic, and efficient way, in accordance with ISCIII requirements.
-This Platform is based on the following fundamental principles:
+The structure is designed to enable global management in a participatory, dynamic, and efficient manner, in accordance with ISCIII requirements.
+The Platform operates based on the following fundamental principles:

-1. The participation of all Clinical Research Support Units (UICs) in the operation and activities of the Platform, taking on responsibilities in decision-making and activity coordination through the General Assembly, the Steering Committee, Working Groups (WGs), the Project Evaluation Committee, and the Project Management Teams.
+1. Active participation of all Clinical Research Support Units (UICs) in the Platform's operations and activities, taking on responsibilities in decision-making and coordination through the General Assembly, Steering Committee, Working Groups (WGs), Project Evaluation Committee, and Project Management Teams.

-2. The need to maximize resources across the different UICs to meet the demand for collaborative and high-quality clinical research.
+2. The need to optimise resources across the different UICs to meet the growing demand for collaborative and high-quality clinical research.

-The platform is structured around the following elements and bodies:
+The Platform is structured around the following elements and governance bodies:

 Governance and Participation Bodies